 AMS Climate Studies Course

 AMS Climate Studies has been developed by the AMS for undergraduate institutions to license and offer in local-national teaching partnerships.
 The course, focusing on the use of real-world climate data and investigations, examines the global climate system with an Earth system perspective.

 American Association for the Advancement of Science

-The main portion of the workshop will be held at The American Association for the Advancement of Science (AAAS) building.
+Part of the workshop will be held at The American Association for the Advancement of Science (AAAS) building.
 It has earned gold-level certification through the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED®) program.

-AMS Annual Meeting at Georgia World Congress Center in Atlanta, GA
+AMS Annual Meeting at Phoenix Convention Center

 At the AMS Annual Meeting, you can listen to the world’s leading Earth scientists present on the most current topics in the atmosphere, ocean, and climate sciences.
 Over 100 companies, publishing firms, universities, government agencies, and research institutions will display and demonstrate instruments, equipment, hardware and software, weather-related data, and their services of interest to the atmospheric, oceanic, and related environmental sciences communities.

-NSF - AMS Climate Studies Diversity Project -
+AMS Climate Studies Diversity Project

 Including Faculty Professional Development Workshops:

 Project is for eligible institutions who plan to offer the full AMS Climate Studies course.